telerik/controlpanel-docs/how-to/enable-disable-beta-versions.md

 position: 7
 ---

-# Enabling or Disabling Product's Beta Versions
+# Using Product's Beta Versions

 By default the Progress Control Panel shows the latest Beta version of each product if available.
 To change this, you should open the Options menu as shown below.